Galaxy2022/MSDS-6306-Doing-Data-Science/ReadMe.md

-# Welcome to the MSDS 6306 Git Hub Repository!
+# Welcome to the MSDS 6306 GitHub Repository!
 ## Here you will find the materials for each unit.

 ### Data Science News of the Week Order: